-The role of an advisor is to provide support as a student represents themselves in the process.
+The role of an advisor is to provide support as a student or student group represents themselves in the process.
 An advisor does not actively participate in any part of a Student Code of Conduct process.
-An advisor, may privately consult with and advise a student during the proceeding, but may not act as a representative of or spokesperson for a student; nor may an advisor provide any information on behalf of the student, examine a witness, or otherwise participate in a conduct proceeding.
+An advisor, may privately consult with and advise a student or student group during the proceeding, but may not act as a representative of or spokesperson for a student or student group; nor may an advisor provide any information on behalf of the student or student group, examine a witness, or otherwise participate in a conduct proceeding.
 Neither a witness nor a potential witness is permitted to serve as an advisor.
-Advisors must make themselves available for all hearing processes as requested by the student and the individual schedules of advisors generally has no impact upon the scheduling of hearings or other Student Code of Conduct processes.
+Advisors must make themselves available for all hearing processes as requested by the student or student group and the individual schedules of advisors generally has no impact upon the scheduling of hearings or other Student Code of Conduct processes.